How to Register

 3. From the Action drop-down menu, select “Register” from next to the class(es) you are enrolling in, and hit “submit” at the bottom of the page.

 4. Scroll down and click “submit” at the bottom of the page.

-6. Double-check that your registration was successful by going to the Students menu, selecting Academic Profile, then My Class Schedule, and then choose CAS-Spring 2021.
+6. Double-check that your registration was successful by going to the Students menu, selecting Academic Profile, then My Class Schedule, and then choose CAS-Fall 2021.

 Want some advice on how to put together a schedule?
 Check out the First-Year Students FAQ: Creating a Schedule, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).